-(a) Dimensions of columns and column encroachments into parking spaces;
+(b) Dimension of columns and column encroachments into parking spaces;

-- (b) Section drawings showing elevations and minimum vertical clearances for parking levels, loading bays, ramps, and to the underside of raised security gates considering mechanical projections and built obstructions; and - (c) Design elevations at all breakpoints on both sides of ramps, drive aisles, loading and passenger loading spaces, accessible spaces, and entrances.
+- (c) Identification of columns in the parking layouts; - (d) Section drawings showing elevations and minimum vertical clearances for parking levels, loading bays, ramps, and to the underside of raised security gates considering mechanical projections and built obstructions; - (e) Design elevations at all breakpoints on both sides of ramps, drive aisles, loading and passenger loading spaces, accessible spaces, and entrances.

-1.27 Provision of a complete Hydrogeological Study, as required by the Zoning and Development By-law (Section 4.3.4), which addresses the requirements outlined in the Groundwater Management Bulletin, including but not limited to:
+1.24 Provision of a Final Hydrogeological Study, to the satisfaction of the General Manager of Engineering Services and the Director of Planning, which addresses the requirements outlined in the Groundwater Management Bulletin.